The Electoral System of Canada

 Foreword

-At election time, public attention tends naturally to focus on the excitement of the political campaigns, taking for granted the administrative machinery that surrounds and supports voting.
-Yet the practical measures that ensure access to the franchise – such as multilingual election information, level access at polling stations, mobile polls, special ballots and advance polls – are just as important as the letter of the law in safeguarding the right to vote.
+During a federal election period, public attention tends naturally to focus on the excitement of the political campaigns, taking for granted the administrative machinery that surrounds and supports voting.
+But in addition to voters lists and polling stations, there are many measures in place to ensure access to the ballot and help safeguard the right to vote – such as multilingual election information, website accessibility, level access at polling stations, mobile polls, special ballots and advance polls.

 Chief Electoral Officer of Canada